 Being sexually active makes you less respectable.
 It doesn’t.
 Being sexually active makes you a sexually active person.
 It means you have new responsibilities of self-care that include communicating your desires and boundaries, obtaining consent from the people you’re having sex with, and keeping your body healthy by using adequate protection.

 Your first time is supposed to suck.
 The expectation that sex is supposed to be painful and that bleeding will most likely occur is a severe misunderstanding.
 Sex isn’t supposed to be painful.
 And while pain is common during the first time, it’s because the people involved are moving too fast, leaving no time for arousal to build.
 Or they may just not be using enough lube.

 The hymen is a seal that breaks and bleeds during sex.
 The hymen is not a seal...did you know that?
 And it doesn’t break during sex.
 Bleeding during sex is caused by friction due to a lack of lubrication.
 The vaginal wall can sometimes tear and bleed or become sore.
 The hymen is just kind of there, like that kitchen appliance you never use but never throw away.

 So then what is the hymen?
 What is its purpose?

 No, The Hymen Doesn’t Break When You Have Sex

 Sex education doesn’t exactly teach us how to locate our hymen, but if you have a mirror then you can typically find it.
-If you’re up for some self-exploration, follow along to the guide, Like A Virgin, on the Emjoy app to find yours.
+If you’re up for some self-exploration, check out the Like A Virgin collection on the Emjoy app for a guide to finding yours.